 Champagne can only be called Champagne if it is produced in the Champagne region of France.
 This region, located just outside of Paris, has a unique terroir and climate that are essential to the production of this iconic wine.
 The combination of chalky soil, cool climate, and specific grape varieties (Chardonnay, Pinot Noir, and Pinot Meunier) contribute to the distinct character of Champagne.

 The production of Champagne involves a labor-intensive and time-consuming process known as méthode champenoise or traditional method.
-After the initial fermentation, a mixture of sugar and called the de tirage is added to the base wine, and it is then bottled.
+After the initial fermentation, a mixture of sugar and yeast called the liqueur de tirage is added to the base wine, and it is then bottled.
 The second fermentation takes place in the bottle, creating carbonation and the characteristic bubbles.
 The bottles are aged on their lees for an extended period, which contributes to the complexity and depth of flavor. the sediment is removed through a process called disgorgement, and a small amount of sugar, known as dosage, is added to balance the acidity and sweetness.

 On the other hand, sparkling wine is a broad category that includes all wines with significant levels of carbon dioxide, resulting in effervescence or bubbles.
 Sparkling wines can be made using different methods, such as the traditional method (as in Champagne), the tank method (where the second fermentation takes place in a pressurized tank), or the carbonation method (where carbon dioxide is added artificially).
 Each method produces different styles and levels of quality.